postypython/pnguncrush/README.md

 pnguncrush
 ==========

-Revert Apple png optimization used to create .ipa packages.
-Uncrushed file does not keep multiple IDAT chunks.
+Reverts Apple PNG optimization used to create .ipa packages.
+Uncrushed file does not contains multiple IDAT chunks.
+It is a basic PNG image structured as follows: IHDR, IDAT, IEND;

 Sampe Usage
 ===========